 Goals and Objectives of the Course

-Students completing the course should be able to:
+Students completing the course will be able to:

-4. Class participation which demonstrates the ability to use conflictual communication for solving problems of communication.
+4) Class participation which demonstrates the ability to use conflictual communication for solving problems of

 Other Course Information